MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ## Q. Will any other features be added to this extension?

 We'll update the Visual Studio Code extension with more capabilities in the coming months.

-## Q. I'm having problems with Python IntelliSense in Visual Studio Code.
-Can you help?

-For more information and tips, see the [Python language server troubleshooting](https://github.com/Microsoft/vscode-python/issues/2177) page.

 ## Q. Which version of Visual Studio Code do I need to run the Visual Studio Code IntelliCode extension?